AntonSol919/linkspace/homepage/index.md

 - Path (URL like) addressing
 - Group/Domain split

-If you want a quick explanation in code see the [Quick Start](./code.html).
-[Basics](./basics.html) is a high level description.
+Linkspace is not an end-user application.
+It is a packet format, and a software library (and command line tools) to build more powerful and useful applications.

+If you're comfortable reading bash then [Quick Start](./code.html) is a good place to start.
+If you're not, or prefer a more high level description, begin at the [why](why.html) page.
-The [tutorials](./docs/tutorial/index.html) has some practical examples.
+The [tutorials](https://www.linkspace.dev/docs/tutorial/index.html) has some practical examples.
-The [Guide](./docs/guide/index.html) is an in-depth overview of the API and how it fits together.
+The [Guide](https://www.linkspace.dev/docs/guide/index.html) goes into more depth on the API and technical design.

 [Download](https://github.com/AntonSol919/linkspace/releases) the latest release or build from source by cloning the [git](https://github.com/AntonSol919/linkspace) repo.